microsoft/AzureTRE/docs/azure-tre-features/airlock.md

 In an import process, data will transition from more public locations (yet confined to the requestor) to TRE workspace storage, after guaranteeding security automatically and by manual review.

 In an export process data will transition from internal locations (available to the requetor) to public locations in the TRE, after going through a manual review.

+Considering that the Airlock requests may require large data movements, the operations can have longer durations, hence becoming the operations asynchronous.
+This is why states like **Approval In-progress**, **Rejection In-progress** or **Blocking In-progress** will be set while there are data movement operations.

 > The data movement mechanism is data-driven, allowing an organization to extend how request data transitions between